Instructions for Physical Therapy Departments

 It is crucial that patients not miss a physical therapy session after hospital discharge.
 Even patients who exercise on a daily basis will be expected to be seen and evaluated in the first week after discharge without fail.
 If they miss a physical therapy visit, much of the momentum from the recovery after MIS surgery is lost.
 The first visit must be either Thursday or Friday of the week of surgery.
 If your therapy department cannot meet this demand or do not complete the preconditioning program with you, we still need a strenuous workout on Friday.
 Patients should only go to the facility that is capable of providing therapy in this crucial window.

-Therapy is done on an every other day basis for 3 weeks with an extension of 2 weeks if necessary.
-At the conclusion of 5 weeks, their therapy is expected to be complete.
+Therapy is done on an every other day basis for 3 weeks.
+At the conclusion of 3 weeks, their therapy is expected to be complete.
 In our review of 2014 patients, 72% completed therapy goals by 3 weeks.
 These goals are 5° to 120° of range.

 The expected goals for the first week are 10°-90° of range of motion, 110° by 2 weeks and 120° at 3 weeks with an optional extension for 2 more weeks of PT if necessary.
 If one can reach this point ahead of schedule, then they merely work on strengthening exercises and endurance exercises.
 At the conclusion of the third week, range of motion should be 5°-120°.
 Patients achieving 120° before the 3 weeks may undergo a weekly visit for follow-up and guidance with gait training.
 If patients exceed goals and there is no excessive swelling, they can increase range accordingly.
 Once 5° to 120° is reached and maintained for 2 sessions they can be discharges with a maintenance program for home.

-It's important to realize that the exercise program that is done under the MIS protocol is an abbreviated program that is identical to a typical total knee replacement program.
-The only difference is that it is completed in 5 weeks or less instead of 8-12 weeks.
+It's important to realize that the exercise program that is done under the above protocol is an abbreviated program that is identical to a typical total knee replacement program.
+The only difference is that it is completed in 3 weeks or less instead of 8-12 weeks.
+It additionally is done without muscle strengthening, gait training and other modalities such as bicycles and self-imposed strength programs.
+The first 3 weeks is all about getting motion that is why you did a preconditioning program.

 If the recovery lags, modalities may be instituted to assist in catching up.
 Ice therapy can sometimes be helpful, and also extension splints at night in the form of knee sandbag weights can be helpful.
 Another thing to watch for is swelling because of the small incision.
 Since there isn't a large incision for drainage to occur from, patients are encouraged to keep their knees elevated more than the traditional midline total knee replacement incision.
 This is absolutely mandatory in the first 2 weeks.
 Other than this, there isn't any special management required for these patients and the rapid rehab has been not only a success in minimizing downtime to the patient, but becomes contagious to other patients who are motivated to pursue such recovery.
 It has been a treat to be involved in the development of this program, and I continue to work with the industry and therapists who are interested in pursuing these goals to better our capabilities in this rapid rehab program.
 Together we all look better!